Skip to main content

 cp ~/.hermes/auth.json ~/.hermes/profiles/org/auth.json

-### 4. Configure credentials and behavior
+4. Configure behavior

-cat > ~/.hermes/profiles/org/.env <<'EOF'
+cat >> ~/.hermes/profiles/org/.env <<'EOF'

 # Each profile binds its own webhook port.
 The default profile uses 8647;